cfend/rptu-latex/README.md

 # Unofficial LaTeX Templates following the RPTU Kaiserslautern-Landau Corporate Design

 Some first LaTeX templates for the new RPTU.
-Non official and still work in progress.
+Non official and always work in progress.
+A similar presentation has also recently been developed by Patrick Mischke (https://github.com/Patschke/RPTU-Design) together with some poster template.

 ## A Minimal Beamer Presentation